DFHack/dfhack/docs/Scripts.rst

 stripcaged
 ==========
 For dumping items inside cages.
 Will mark selected items for dumping, then a dwarf may come and actually dump it.
-See also `plugins/autodump`.
+See also `autodump`.

 With the ``items`` argument, only dumps items laying in the cage, excluding stuff worn by caged creatures. ``weapons`` will dump worn weapons, ``armor``